 If you intend to purchase and print labels by yourself, invest in a postage scale to give you a better idea of the package weight, allowing you to get a more accurate cost.

 Most carriers charge based on either the volumetric (dimensional) weight or actual weight whichever is greater.
-So reducing any unnecessary volume of the package can help save on excessive shipping costs.
+This means reducing any unnecessary volume of the package can help save on excessive shipping costs.
 Small items can be packaged in more compact boxes or lightweight poly mailers.
-If you don't have boxes or are unable to find suitable materials, fret not as DHL Express provides a range of external packaging supplies to meet your needs.
+If you don't have boxes or are unable to find suitable materials, fret not, as DHL Express provides a range of external packaging supplies to meet your needs.
 Another way to streamline shipping operations is by developing clear and consistent packaging guidelines.
 This can help reduce packaging costs by ensuring that products are packaged in a way that minimises weight and size while still protecting the items during shipping.
 Additionally, using standardised packaging materials can help simplify the process and reduce the cost of materials.

 Unsure what’s the best way to package your products?
-Check out our handy shipment packing guides for clothes, shoes, cosmetics, and fragile items ,to get started. or speak to our specialist today.
+Check out our handy shipment packing guides for clothes, shoes, cosmetics, and fragile items, to get started.
+Alternatively, speak to our specialist today.